kareemob/Kareem-s-technical-assessment/README.md

 ## My Approach

-- ✅ The first step for me was understanding the requirements and doing manual testing.
+- ✅ The first step for me was understanding the Website and doing manual testing.

 - ✅ Plan the Required test cases.